Phil123095/Iberiapp-Backend/README.md

 # Iberiapp-Backend

+[Website Here](https://master.d3une9mtfnw6tc.amplifyapp.com/) - Please either register using your .ie.edu email, or log in using the test credentials: test[at]final.com, password: final

 ## Main Modules:
 ### SERVER_Backend (/PythonFiles) - Hosted on AWS Lightsail:
   - api.py -> Flask Backend API.
 Routes to user registration, user authentication, and data pulling for the dashboard.